 Two Ingredient Crispy Oven Baked BBQ Chicken

 - Coat the chicken on all sides with olive oil and season with salt and pepper.

 - Place the chicken skin side down on a rimmed baking sheet.
 Bake for 25 minutes.

 - Remove chicken from oven and turn the temperature of the oven up to 425 degrees.

 - Coat the top of the chicken with barbecue sauce using a basting brush.
 Use a spatula to flip the chicken over, being careful not to tear the skin.
 Baste the other side of the chicken, and place back in the oven for 7 minutes.

 - Remove from oven, baste top with barbecue sauce, and place back in oven for 7 more minutes.

-- Remove from the oven again and baste again, and place back in oven for 7 more minutes or until chicken is crispy, parts are blackened, and it’s fully cooked.
+- Remove from the oven again and baste again, for a total of three times, and place back in oven for 7 more minutes.

 - You can also place the chicken skin side up from the beginning (skip the first, skin side down step) on a baking rack nestled into a rimmed baking sheet, to elevate it so it's not sitting in its juices, resulting in more crispiness all around (and less fat!).

 - Bone-in, skin on chicken thighs and drumsticks are the best for juicy chicken every time.
 If you use chicken breasts, I recommend bone-in, skin on.